 By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

-GI has two regular funding cycles per year for full research projects, pilot studies, and travel/proposal development grants that address open questions outlined in the Governance Initiative Review Paper.
-RFPs are typically released in June and December, and funding decisions are typically announced in November and May.
-GI's Fall 2022 RFP is now closed.
-Decisions will be announced in mid to late December.
+GI has two funding cycles per year for full research projects, pilot studies, and travel/proposal development grants that address open questions outlined in the Governance Initiative Review Paper.
+RFPs are typically released in July and February, and funding decisions are typically announced in December and May.
+GI's Fall 2023 RFP is now closed.
+Results will be announced in mid-December.

 - Research RFP: Open